 The Mexican peso is the official currency of Mexico.
-In high tourism areas, they also accept American currency.
+Many businesses in high tourism areas will also accept US currency.
 The country’s ATM network is very large, so you’ll be able to take cash out in most parts of the country.

 The official language is Spanish.
 However, the Mexican state also recognizes dozens of Indigenous languages, such as Nahuatal (the second-most spoken Indigenous language in Mexico), Mayan, Tzeltal, Mixtec, Tsotsil, Zapotec, Otomi, Totonac, Chol, and Mazatec.